-Electric Bus Charging Infrastructure Market Anticipated to Generate a Revenue of $5,922.2 Million, Growing at a CAGR of 17.7% from 2021 to 2028Download Sample Reports Overview
+The Electric Bus Charging Infrastructure Market Projected to Grow at a CAGR of 30.9% and Generate the Revenue of $18,754.3 million by 2030Download Sample Reports Overview

 Global Electric Bus Charging Infrastructure Market Analysis

 The popularity of electric bus charging infrastructure can be attributed to low emission of harmful greenhouse gases namely carbon emissions by transitioning to zero-emission public transit.
 As per analysis, over 40 towns throughout the world have started to restrict the use of gasoline and diesel internal combustion engine (ICE) bus.
 Also, electric bus charging infrastructure can be keep up the development of regional and global targets for the modification towards the electric mobility.
 The use of electric bus significantly reduces the dependence on gasoline-based fuels that have high carbon emission rates.
 Owing to these factors, net carbon neutrality can be achieved.
 These are the major factors anticipated to boost the electric bus charging infrastructure market share during the analysis timeframe.
 For instance, in May 2021, the New York Power Authority (NYPA) supports bus electricity in NYC with a $39 million overhead electric bus charger infrastructure project.
 More than 50 overhead chargers will be installed in four NYC bus depots, helping New York State meet its goals of electrifying public bus fleets and lowering greenhouse gas emissions.